-Reykjavik Energy is a public utility company providing electricity, geothermal water for heating, and cold water for consumption and firefighting.
+Reykjavik Energy is a public utility company providing; electricity, geothermal water for heating, cold water for consumption and firefighting, sewage services and fibre-optic data connections.
 The service area extends to 20 municipalities, covering 67% of the Icelandic population.
 Reykjavík Energy‘s principal owner is the City of Reykjavík, and it provides its services through three subsidiaries; Veitur Utilities, ON Power and Reykjavík Fibre Network.

 The group harnesses hot water from geothermal fields in Reykjavík and operates geothermal plants at Hellisheiði and Nesjavellir where electricity and hot water is generated.
 Potable water is distributed from groundwater reservoirs and the group‘s waste-water services meet wide environmental requirements.